AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 press <Keys.SoftKey>All</Keys.SoftKey> for a full list.

-5. Press a <Keys.SoftKey>softkey</Keys.SoftKey> to select a shape, or touch the desired shape in the
-<strong>Shapes window</strong>.
-You can type a search word on the keyboard to search for
-a particular shape.
+5. Press a <Keys.SoftKey>softkey</Keys.SoftKey> to select a shape, or touch the desired shape in the &nbsp;<strong>Shapes window</strong>.
+You can type a search word on the keyboard to search for a particular shape.

 6. The shape will be applied to all selected fixtures.